saranshnema/WAR_Card_Game/README.md

 ## Working
 ### Tests
     > Each test class can be run seperately by running the python file
+    > Test cases are written in Python 3.7 and are running using unittest

 ### WAR Game
     > To start the game go to main.py and run the file
     > This will ask for Number of players.
     > Once number is given then program will ask for names of each player
     > Once the player information is given the program will simulate the WAR game and give the winner at the end.
+    > Program is written using Python 3.7